Office Of Sustainability

 Dan DeZarn is the Director of the Office of Sustainability.
 DeZarn has worked at Geneseo since 2003, where he was first employed as a sculpture professor.
 Later, he served as Chair of the Art Department.
 DeZarn has been actively involved in promoting sustainability for much of his career, first in his artwork, with his homestead work and research, and now in his position here at the College.
 DeZarn also spends a good deal of his time working with grassroots community groups pushing for increased sustainability efforts in our region and beyond.

-And don't forget, you can always stop by Blake C3 to pay us a visit
+And don't forget, you can always stop by Erwin 217 to pay us a visit.

 What did Geneseo do before the Office?

 Check it out here.